StatisticianLeboo/StatisticianLeboo.github.io/_posts/2023-01-14- Survival-Analysis-in-R.md

     ## Score (logrank) test = 24.22  on 5 df,   p=2e-04

 Thanks for going through this content.
 Survival analysis is such a wide field.
 I hope this simple project gives insights on the concepts of survival analysis.
-See you on yhr next one.
+See you on the next one.

 # References
 Read more about these models from the references below.